 Why Is It Important?

-Currently, there are over 70 countries in the world where homosexuality is criminalised, and in around 10 of these countries, the death penalty is present for private, consensual same-sex sexual activity.
+Currently, there are around 70 countries in the world where homosexuality is criminalised, and in around 10 of these countries, the death penalty is present for private, consensual same-sex sexual activity.
 It is estimated that 70% of the world’s population live under laws and regulations that limit freedom of expression around sexual orientation and gender identity.

 May 17 provides an opportunity to take action and bring the topic of LGBTQ+ rights to the attention of the global media, policymakers and the public, enabling awareness and activism that could bring about real changes in terms of LGBTQ+ rights globally.